thevipinmishra/tw-animate-css/README.md

    @import "tw-animate-css";
    ```

+3. Start using the animations!

 > [!NOTE]
-   > This works with esbuild, Vite and probably other bundlers too.
+> This code works with esbuild, Vite and probably other bundlers too.
 If you are
 > using a different bundler, the syntax may differ.
 > [Let me know][Create_Issue] how it works and I'll update the documentation.

-3. Start using the animations!

 ### Manual download